Monitoring in Azure Database for MariaDB

 |connections_failed||Failed Connections||Count||The number of failed connections to the server.|

 |network_bytes_ingress||Network In||Bytes||Network In across active connections.|

 You can enable slow query logging on your server.
+These logs are also available through Azure Diagnostic Logs in Azure Monitor logs, Event Hubs, and Storage Account.
 To learn more about logging, visit the server logs page.